 The study identified six mentor actions that directly correlate with an intern’s positive experience.
 These actions range from how to prepare for the arrival of a student intern to involvement during the intern’s time at the research project.
 As suggested in this study, many of these are seemingly obvious behaviors for a mentor to exhibit; however the lack of execution in these areas often leads to poorer research experiences for students.

 Schuman herself credits her career as a research scientists to her relationships with her mentors.
 “I had very good mentors that helped shape my career path.
 Without that sort of experience, I would not be at Oak Ridge National Laboratory as a research scientists today.
 Mentorship matters.”

 Students also benefit from the insights of a mentor beyond the research task at hand.
-Mentors can offer advice on careers and professional development, as well as better understanding of how to understand and adapt to “work” culture.
+Mentors can offer advice on careers and professional development, as well as better understanding of how to understand and adapt to the professional environment.

 Many mentors welcome this level of involvement with the student, according to Dr. Erin Burr, an ORISE researcher who evaluates STEM education and workforce development programs for the U.S. Department of Energy, among others.
 “Among the top three reasons mentors choose to serve as a mentor is the intrinsic reward and value of the experience,” she said.
 “The other reasons our mentors cited included to train and prepare the future workforce (39 percent) and to accomplish work and advance research (26 percent).”

 In her mentoring experience, Schuman has found that it is important to have a strong mentor relationship during the research experience but to also be there for support as the student continues on in their career.

 “We like to bring interns back to do further internships,” Schuman said.
 “We keep them on for as long as we can, pass on as much as we can and support them as best we can for their future careers.”